holochain/docs-pages/src/pages/resources/howtos/debugging.md

 ### Getting log messages from zomes

 You can also listen to [log messages emitted from your zomes](/build/miscellaneous-host-functions/#log-things-in-your-zomes) with the `WASM_LOG` environment variable.
-This value defaults to `debug`.
 For example:

 ```bash
 WASM_LOG=trace npm run start